scortier/scortier/README.md

 <h2 align="center"> 👨‍💻 Who am I?</h2>
 <p align="center">
   <samp>
-I am a Final Year Student at NIT Silchar currently undertaking my Bachelors in Computer Science and Engineering.
 I'm a Software Developer with an experience in Development, Analysis and Content Writing with particular expertise in Web, Machine Learning and Cloud Technologies.
   </samp><br><br>
   <samp>
 <!-- Take a look at my <a href="./EXPERIENCE.md">Work Experience</a> and my <a href="./VOLUNTEER-EXPERIENCE.md">Volunteer Experience</a>.
 Looking for Open-Source Projects to collaborate on?
 Check out my <a href="./OPEN-SOURCE-PROJECTS.md">Open-Source Projects</a> and reach out to me if you would like to contribute or maintain. -->